sumkawa/icu-lstm/README.md

 ## Description

 This repository contains utils, custom DataSet + DataLoader classes, notebooks, etc I've developed for harmful brain activity classification, using data from the HMS Kaggle competition.
+Currently the model achieves state of the art performance, with a KLDivloss per example of 0.27.

 Goal is also to log things that I've learned along the way with this project.

 ## What's Next?
 For the 2d model I'm looking into some other signal processing augmentation ideas, like focusing in on the middle 10 seconds of the spectrogram as inspired by [this kaggle post](https://www.kaggle.com/competitions/hms-harmful-brain-activity-classification/discussion/472976).